Saving lives while connecting unwanted and abandoned pets with loving homes.

 Lost pets are most often found near home.
 Knocking on doors of homes in the vicinity to see if anyone recognizes the pet is a good first step.
 To file a lost or found report, email the Humane Indiana intake team at firstname.lastname@example.org or phone (219) 922-3811 x211.
 We also recommend calling your local animal control.
 Humane Indiana is happy to assist in locating owners for found pets by scanning for microchips and checking our population.

-A special note about cats: the public is encouraged to bring all strays to the shelter for reunification with their families, however the "return to owner" rate for cats in shelters is very low.
+The public is encouraged to bring all strays to the shelter for reunification with their families, however the "return to owner" rate for cats in shelters is very low.
 This is because the “lost” kitty you found may not be lost at all!
 Cats are 7-13 times more likely to find their way home from the street than a shelter.
 For cats, placing a paper collar with “Am I your cat?” written on it is an easy way to help the cat find its owner.

 Rent a Humane Trap +